py-pdf/fpdf2/docs/TextRegion.md

 All types of text regions have the following constructor parameters in common:

 * text (str, optional) - text content to add to the region.
 This is a convenience parameter for cases when all text is available in one piece, and no partition into paragraphs (possibly with different parameters) is required.
 (Default: None)
-* align (Align/str, optional) - the horizontal alignment of the text in the region.
+* text_align (Align/str, optional) - the horizontal alignment of the text in the region.
 (Default: Align.L)
 * line_height (float, optional) - This is a factor by which the line spacing will be different from the font height.
 It works similar to the attribute of the same name in HTML/CSS. (default: 1.0)
 * print_sh (bool, optional) - Treat a soft-hyphen (\\u00ad) as a printable character, instead of a line breaking opportunity.
 (Default: False)
 * skip_leading_spaces (default: False) - This flag is primarily used by `write_html()`, but may also have other uses.
 It removes all space characters at the beginning of each line.